clbwng/AI-Hand-Gesture-Recognition/README.md

 └── README.md              # This file
 ```

----

-## License

-This project is licensed under the MIT License.

----

 ## Acknowledgments

 - **MediaPipe** by Google for hand landmark detection
 - **Kaggle Fingers Dataset** for training data
-- Classical ML libraries: scikit-learn, pandas, numpy

----

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

----

-## Contact

-For questions or feedback, reach out at your.email@example.com